CupCLoud22/WebDasar/WebDasar/README.md

-The file contains the results of the CSS deepening module learning process.
+This file contains the results of the CSS deepening module learning process.